-Google Workspace to Office 365 SSO & Provisioning Guide
+Google Workspace to Office 365 SSO and Provisioning Guide

 Google Workspace to Office 365 SSO & Provisioning